ankssri/bulkOperation/README.md

 # bulkOperation

-Node js code to download URLs list with Shopify bulkOperation API (GraphQL) and upload URLs list to another Shopify store using File API (GraphQL).
+Node js code to download "Files" (Settings > Files) URLs list with Shopify bulkOperation API (GraphQL) and upload URLs list to another Shopify store (Settins > Files) using File API (GraphQL).

 Included nodejs files :
 1. bulkDownload.js
 2. jsonlTojson.js (bulkOperation.js references this file to convert .jsonl file .json )
 3. UploadFiles.js
-4. reformatJson.js (Bonus file to reformat json file to change key names requried for File upload query.
+4. reformatJson.js (To reformat json file to change key names requried for File upload query.
 This scenario is specific to Files API as key name of downloaded file is different)

 bulkDownload.js executes following steps
 1. Form the mutation with bulkOperationsQuery.
 Update pagination to desired limit e.g. 100,000 for bulk operation